Muthuvel94/react_play_ground/widgets/README.md

 # Majority of React apps use React-Router ...
 However...
 1. React Router has frequent breaking changes 2.
 More important to learn the ideas and theory of navigation 3.we are going to build some navigation stuff from scratch 4.React-Router will be covered later in the course

+# Navigation --> showing different sets of components when the URL Changes

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).